-- Low-fat cottage cheese, feta cheese and small amounts of grated parmesan.
+- Cottage cheese, feta cheese and small amounts of grated Parmesan.

 Reduced cholesterol and blood pressure, as well as weight loss, decreased insulin resistance and an overall improvement in your health are among the many benefits of my modified Mediterranean Diet.

 *Q: My triglycerides are high and my HDL cholesterol is low.
 This surprises me because I don’t eat meat and follow a strict low-fat, high-carbohydrate diet.
 In spite of being disciplined about my diet, I’ve given up any hope of wearing a bikini again.
 What advice can you give me?

 If you carry your excess fat around your middle, have low levels of HDL cholesterol and high triglycerides while consuming a low-fat, high-carbohydrate diet, you very likely have some degree of insulin resistance, which can set the stage for diabetes.
 Your present low-fat diet is high in carbohydrates and is the source of your high triglycerides.

 To lower your triglycerides and lose weight, you must do the following:

 - Switch to my modified Mediterranean (PAMM) diet, which means eat 40-45% carbohydrates, 20-25% protein and 35% to 40% “healthy” fats at every meal or snack.
 Even a modest weight loss of five to eight pounds will make a difference in your triglyceride level.